Preparing for the family office of the future: Frequently asked questions

 The real question is, how do all the changes we’re experiencing — inflation, talent shortages, new pandemics, geopolitical risks, delivery of healthcare, remote work, baby boomer retirements, proposed changes in regulations and taxes, lifestyle changes, new technology, and the list goes on — impact the family office?

-The answer, I believe, is that family offices want to know how to build flexibility into their operating models, leverage technology, and accelerate the adoption of best practices to prepare for a future that may be difficult to predict.
+The answer, we believe, is that family offices want to know how to build flexibility into their operating models, leverage technology, and accelerate the adoption of best practices to prepare for a future that may be difficult to predict.

-BC and JK: How can family offices build flexibility into their DNA?
+Q: How can family offices build flexibility into their DNA?
 How have some successful organizations you’ve worked with future-proofed, so to speak, their family office?

-MB: One of the most fundamental ways to ensure flexibility is to start with the “why.”
+A: One of the most fundamental ways to ensure flexibility is to start with the “why.”
 Why does the family office exist?
 The original purpose may no longer be relevant.
 Some family offices were set up to serve the needs of generations one and two with a family business and now may be serving generations three and four with no family business.

 The mission, goals, and individual needs of the family members drive the services the family office will provide, which in turn drives the operating model.
 Successful family offices will build options for change into their operating model — anticipating the evolving needs of the family and changes in the world.
 This can suggest a formal review of the mission, goals, and operations of the family office on a regular basis — annual for some offices; every two or three years for others.